jarrodrumsey/ashbot/README.md

 ## Release

-There is currently now planned release for my version of this bot; and I am currently working on redoing the bot with more up-to-date sytems.
+There is currently no planned release for my version of this bot at this time as it is still under development, and I am currently working on redoing the bot with more up-to-date library functionality.

 ## Contributing